-The objective is to provide translators and medical writers with an introduction
+The objective is to provide translators and interpreters with an introduction to

-to the current knowledge on cancer (in both biological and clinical terms) as well
+the current knowledge on cancer (in both biological and clinical terms) as well as

-as with the basic vocabulary used when writing about cancer.
-If they engage fully
+with the basic vocabulary used when writing about cancer.
+If they engage fully with

-with the programme, the participants will end up understanding the basics of the
+the programme, the participants will end up understanding the basics of the very

 a set of useful tools and resources.
 All this would help them better understand cancer-

-The course is a combination of short scientific presentations on cancer and practical exercises (group activities) tailored specifically for translators and medical writers.
+The course is a combination of short scientific presentations on cancer and practical exercises (group activities) tailored specifically for translators.
 The workshop formula assumes active involvement of the participants who will not only hear but also write and talk about cancer.
 In addition to the group course, the trainer will be available for at least one extra hour per day for individual tutorials and discussions.